Hire compliantly inArgentina Talk to an Expert

 Invalidity Benefits

 Individuals who have lost at least 66% of their ability to work are eligible for retirement due to disability before reaching retirement age.
-There are no benefits for temporary disability lasting up to 1 year.
+This pension is valid for up to 3 years with the possibility of renewal or issuance of permanent disability.

 • In the case of employees who have the right to receive temporary retirement due to disability and are making contributions regularly as required by law - 70% of the base income